 The input voltage to the on-chip oscillators is limited to 1.8 V. If the oscillator is driven by a clock in slave mode, it is recommended that the input be coupled through a capacitor with $C_i = 100$ pF.
 To limit the input voltage to the specified range, choose an additional capacitor to ground C_g which attenuates the input voltage by a factor $C_i/(C_i + C_g)$.
-In slave mode, a minimum of 200 mV(RMS) is needed.
+In slave mode, a minimum of 200 mV (RMS) is needed.

-In slave mode the input clock signal should be coupled by means of a capacitor of 100 pF (Figure 28), with an amplitude between 200 mV(RMS) and 1000 mV(RMS).
-This corresponds to a square wave signal with a signal swing of between 280 mV and 1.4 V. The XTALOUT pin in this configuration can be left unconnected.
+In slave mode, couple the input clock signal with a capacitor of 100 pF (Figure 29), with an amplitude between 200 mV (RMS) and 1000 mV (RMS).
+This signal corresponds to a square wave signal with a signal swing of between 280 mV and 1.4 V. The XTALOUT pin in this configuration can be left unconnected.

-External components and models used in oscillation mode are shown in Figure 29 and in Table 18 and Table 19.
-Since the feedback resistance is integrated on chip, only a crystal and the capacitances C{X1} and C{X2} need to be connected externally in case of fundamental mode oscillation (the fundamental frequency is represented by L, C_L and R_S).
-Capacitance C_P in Figure 29 represents the parallel package capacitance and should not be larger than 7 pF.
+External components and models used in oscillation mode are shown in Figure 30 and in Table 18 and Table 19.
+Since the feedback resistance is integrated on chip, only a crystal and the capacitances C{X1} and C{X2} need to be connected externally in case of fundamental mode oscillation (L, C_L and R_S represent the fundamental frequency).
+Capacitance C_P in Figure 30 represents the parallel package capacitance and must not be larger than 7 pF.
 Parameters F{OSC} , C_L , R_S and C_P are supplied by the crystal manufacturer.

-Fig 29.
+Fig 30.
 Oscillator modes and models: oscillation mode of operation and external crystal model used for C{X1}/C{X2} evaluation